 7. The User has a responsibility to notify the church of any defect in the Family Centre or in any of the church’s furniture or other equipment in the Family Centre.

 8. The User will comply with the provisions of the church’s Health and Safety Policy and will ensure that all those using the Family Centre are aware of the appropriate safety procedures.
 In particular, it is important that no more than 98 people are in the large room and no more than 48 in the small room (although we think that 50 and 25 are the more comfortable capacities of each room).
 Also chairs are stacked no more than 8 high, and all stacks of chairs face the wall.

-9. The User will ensure that no consumption of alcohol, as well as no smoking, takes place in the Family Centre
+9. The User will ensure that no consumption of alcohol, no smoking, no watching of TV programmes (on equipment plugged into the mains - including use of iPlayer) takes place in the Family Centre

 10. The church may terminate this agreement immediately at any time if there is a breach of these conditions by the User, or what is deemed by the church to be inappropriate behaviour.

 11. The User needs to ensure that they comply with relevant legislation if they are dealing with young people or vulnerable adults